prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 2. We'll then start to loop through the player list.
 3. Inside the player-list loop, we'll start to loop through the spawner-list.
 4. We'll check that the player’s peerId corresponds to the spawner you have set for that player.
-5. Instantiate a new tank GameObject using the prefab at the same index as the current player in the loop (this will be the same for every user so all the coloured tanks will correspond to the same players in each instance of the game).
+5. Instantiate a new tank GameObject using the prefab at the same index as the current player in the loop (this will be the same for every user so all the colored tanks will correspond to the same players in each instance of the game).
 6. Set the name of the tank to be the player’s peerId.
 We'll use this to find matching tanks from received packet data later on using the packet’s SenderId.
 7. Check to see if the player in the loop is the current player (that is, the peerId of this player matches the peerId of the player we are at in the loop).
 Using this info we can set up the tank as a player or opponent.
 8. Add the newly created tank to the corresponding reference in the playerTankList.